-Certain controlled companies based in Germany are, in accordance with Section 264 (3) of the German Commercial Code (HGB), exempted from the obligation to publish their annual financial statements and management reports for the period ending 31 December 2021.
-The companies are as follows: SKW Stickstoffwerke Piesteritz GmbH (Lutherstadt Wittenberg), AGROFERT Deutschland GmbH (Lutherstadt Wittenberg), GreenChem GmbH (Lutherstadt Wittenberg), Wittenberger Data Center GmbH (Lutherstadt Wittenberg), Wittenberger Bäckerei GmbH (Lutherstadt Wittenberg) and Wittenberger Umweltservice GmbH (Lutherstadt Wittenberg).
+Certain controlled companies based in Germany are in accordance with Section 264 (3) of the German Commercial Code (HGB) exempted from the obligation to publish their annual financial statements and management reports for the period ending 31 December 2022.
+The companies are as follows: SKW Stickstoffwerke Piesteritz GmbH (Lutherstadt Wittenberg), AGROFERT Deutschland GmbH (Lutherstadt Wittenberg), GreenChem GmbH (Lutherstadt Wittenberg) and Wittenberger Umweltservice GmbH (Lutherstadt Wittenberg).

-SKW Stickstoffwerke Piesteritz GmbH (Lutherstadt Wittenberg) is the parent of AGROFERT Deutschland GmbH (Lutherstadt Wittenberg) and Wittenberg Umweltservice GmbH (Lutherstadt Wittenberg) and has indirect control over the following companies: GreenChem GmbH (Lutherstadt Wittenberg), Wittenberger Data Center GmbH (Lutherstadt Wittenberg) and Wittenberger Bäckerei GmbH (Lutherstadt Wittenberg).
+SKW Stickstoffwerke Piesteritz GmbH (Lutherstadt Wittenberg) is the parent of AGROFERT Deutschland GmbH (Lutherstadt Wittenberg) and Wittenberg Umweltservice GmbH (Lutherstadt Wittenberg) and has indirect control over GreenChem GmbH (Lutherstadt Wittenberg).

-AGROFERT Deutschland GmbH (Lutherstadt Wittenberg) is the parent of GreenChem GmbH (Lutherstadt Wittenberg), Wittenberger Data Center GmbH (Lutherstadt Wittenberg) and Wittenberger Bäckerei GmbH (Lutherstadt Wittenberg).
+AGROFERT Deutschland GmbH (Lutherstadt Wittenberg) is the parent of GreenChem GmbH (Lutherstadt Wittenberg).

-Pursuant to Section 291 of the German Commercial Code (HGB), SKW Piesteritz GmbH (Lutherstadt Wittenberg) and AGROFERT Deutschland GmbH (Lutherstadt Wittenberg) are required to prepare consolidated financial statements and group's status report for the year ended 31 December 2021.
-However, these companies intend to apply Section 291 (1) and (2) of the German Commercial Code (HGB) and not to prepare consolidated financial statements and group's status report for the year ended 31 December 2021 as they are included in the consolidated financial statements of the Group of AGROFERT, a.s., with its registered office at Pyšelská 2327/2, Chodov, 149 00 Prague 4, Czech Republic, prepared for the year ended 31 December 2021.
+Pursuant to Section 291 of the German Commercial Code (HGB) SKW Piesteritz GmbH (Lutherstadt Wittenberg) and AGROFERT Deutschland GmbH (Lutherstadt Wittenberg) are required to prepare consolidated financial statements and group's status report for the year ended 31 December 2022.
+However these companies intend to apply Section 291 (1) and (2) of the German Commercial Code (HGB) and not to prepare consolidated financial statements and group's status report for the year ended 31 December 2022 as they are included in the consolidated financial statements of the Group of AGROFERT, a.s. with its registered office at Pyšelská 2327/2, Chodov, 149 00 Prague 4, Czech Republic prepared for the year ended 31 December 2022.
 These consolidated financial statements are prepared in accordance with International Financial Reporting Standards as adopted by the European Union and audited in accordance with EU Directives.